Team-Lodestone/Website/README.md

 # Minecraft-Manipulator-Website

-The website for the Minecraft-Manipulator is in development and should be in its testing stages soon.
+The showcase / promotional website for the Minecraft Manipulator project.

+# Development
+The site is still under development!